-This page helps you start integrating with CXone.
+This page helps you start integrating with CXone Mpower.
 It explains the tasks you must perform to start building an integration.
-To get started and make CXone API calls, you have five tasks:
+To get started and make CXone Mpower API calls, you have five tasks:

-You can also use these pages to help you get started integrating with CXone:
+You can also use these pages to help you get started integrating with CXone Mpower:

-NICE considers your integration either a back-end app or user app.
-Back-end apps entail server-to-server communication.
-These types require you to set up standard OAuth2.0 application authentication.
+NICE considers your integration either a back-end app or client-side app.

 You should also determine if your integration will be for a single CXone tenant or multiple CXone tenants.
 Use the examples in the following drop-down to better understand the tenancy of your use-case.